kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

 ### Structural aspects of composition

-Structurally, composing one or more subsystems results in the
+Structurally, composing one or more subsystems by including these results in the following:
-following:

 - the superset of all modules's `imports` will be loaded
 - the blocks of all compositions are instantiated recursively